Did you know there’s more to a VictoriaPlum.com bathroom than just great design and quality craftsmanship?

 Adam: Can you explain what a heating element is?

-James: Sure.
-A heating element is fitted to your towel rail, so that it can work independently to your central heating system.
+Jess: Sure.
+A heating element is fitted to your towel rail so that it can work independently to your central heating system.
 It’s a great way to dry out towels or even wet clothes.